PiRogueToolSuite/colander-data-converter/docs/export_data.rst

 Template
 --------
 The template exporter uses Jinja2_ templates to generate custom output formats.
-It supports both file-based templates and pre-compiled Template objects, with automatic sandboxing for security when using file-based templates.
+It supports both file-based templates and source-based templates, with automatic sandboxing for security.

 For more details, check the documentation of :py:class:`~colander_data_converter.exporters.template.TemplateExporter`.